The Agent-Ready Repository Manifesto

 This series is based on real patterns I’ve developed while building PopKit—a workflow orchestration plugin for Claude Code that implements these principles.
 If you want to skip ahead and get tooling that automates much of this structure, check it out.
 But the principles work regardless of what tools you use.

 Have questions or want to share how you structure your repositories?
-Find me on X/Twitter or open a discussion on GitHub.
+Find me on X or GitHub.

 Next up: Part 2 - Foundation Files That Agents Actually Read (coming soon)